HUBBS-Lab/2dCNN-LSTM-depression-identification/README.md

 - train.py and vowel_classification_cnn/validate.py: train  and validate the vowel CNN
 - vowel_cnn.pth: the stored model parameters for the trained cnn
 #### speaker_LSTM_pool4 and speaker_LSTM_conv5
-These two folders share a similar file structures
+These two folders share similar file structures
 - extract_feature_space.py: extract the CNN embeddings from spectrograms and the output is speaker_LSTM_conv5/speaker_embeddings_conv5 or speaker_LSTM_pool4/speaker_embeddings_pool4
-- model_LSTM.py: the LSTM strucutre we used in our experiment
+- model_LSTM.py: the LSTM structure we used in our experiment
-- model.py: the CNN strucutre, same as vowel_classification_cnn
+- model.py: the CNN structure, same as vowel_classification_cnn
 - train.py and validate.py: the train and validation of our LSTM model
 - saved_LSTM_pool4 and saved_LSTM_conv5: store our trained LSTM models